SchroedingersLion/SamplingToyhouse/README.md

         };

+        /*
+	Method to print out the time-and process-averaged results.
+	Called by the samplers at the end of the simulation.
+ 	*/
-        /* Method to print out the time-and process-averaged results.
-It should be called by the user in main() after running the simulation. */ void print_to_csv(const int t_meas, const std:: string outputname){
+        void print_to_csv(const int t_meas, const std:: string outputname){

             std:: ofstream file{outputname};